spring-cloud/spring-cloud-app-broker/ci/README.md

 ### Fly

-The pipeline can be run using the following script:
+The pipeline can be set using the following script on the most recent branch of the repository:

 ```$bash
 $ ./scripts/set-pipelines.sh